-My first idea was to create a jousting tourney where two challengers would clash and there would be some basic platforms with spectators and probably the King’s family along with the rest their circle.
-Some screenshots of the first stages are below.
+My first idea was to create a jousting tourney where two challengers would clash and there would be some basic platforms with spectators and probably the King’s family along with the rest of their circle.
+Some screenshots of the first stages are shown below.

 As a first beast, I modeled the flying horse Pegasus for two reasons: